Let’s face it – Keto can be hard.

 Finding snacks with low, yet quality carbs is a Herculean task.

-Fruit could be a good option, but most fruits are packed with carbs.
+Fruit can possibly be a good option, but most fruits are packed with carbs.

-And you can’t be expected to munch on celery for your whole life, not if you want to get a decent intake of fats and protein.
+And you can’t be expected to munch on celery for your whole life, not if you want to get an adequate intake of fats and protein.

-It is a subscription service brings you a monthly box of high-fat, low-carb snacks.
+It is a snack subscription service that brings you a new keto monthly box of high-fat, low-carb snack.

-The products are delicious and quality, with brands like Chocolate Matcha, Choczero, Stoka Bars, Shrewd Food or Curly Girlz Candy.
+The products they choose are delicious and quality, with brands such as Chocolate Matcha, Choczero, Stoka Bars, Shrewd Food, or Curly Girlz Candy.

-Besides, the they coupon offers a 20$ discount code time to time.
+Besides, sometimes provide a coupon offers a 20$ discount code.

-But is Keto Krate the best keto subscription box?
+But is Keto Krate the best keto subscription box out there?